rocky-linux/documentation/docs/books/lxd_server/10-automating.md

 This will create a log in lxdadmin's home directory called "refreshlog" which will give you knowledge of whether your process worked or not.
 Very important!

 The automated procedure will fail sometimes.
 This generally happens when a particular container fails to refresh.
-You can manually re-run the refresh with the following command (assuming rockylinux-test-9 here, as our container):
+You can manually re-run the refresh with the following command (assuming rockylinux-test-9 here, is our container):

 ```
 lxc copy --refresh rockylinux-test-9 lxd-snapshot:rockylinux-test-9